 After the Canon rangefinder, I again got my hands dirty with a couple of TLRs (Yashica and then a Rollei) but the film cost was high and for a college student that I was, photography with TLRs was not sustainable.
 Once again, I was back to clicking photographs without loading any films.
 Thankfully the people who let me play with these TLRs did not mind my clicking them without any film rolls.

 Love affair with SLR

 I had never tried SLRs till now and then one day I got hold of a dilapidated Canon AE-1 SLR camera in a camera repair shop.
 I had gone there searching for a case for the Canon rangefinder.
 This was the old FD mount Canon camera and I was really happy to be able to see what I wanted to photograph.
 Now I had clarity.
-I knew that my first camera, which I was going to purchase in future, was going to be a SLR.
+I knew that my first camera, which I was going to purchase in the future, was going to be an SLR.

 I saved some more money and then one day with help from my family, I bought my first Nikon SLR.
 It came with a 50mm lens.
 Now I was a photographer in everyone’s eyes.
 I had a camera of my own and with a crystal clear and sharp lens.
 I also moved to professional film rolls that had very tight exposure tolerances but gave good contrast and colors.

 During those college days, I still kept on alternating between clicking with film and clicking without film, depending on how much dough I had in my pocket.
 Good transparencies’ rolls cost a lot.
 Let me take this chance to also apologize to my friends, colleagues, and those beautiful girls, whom I got to pose and clicked photographs… if I never gave you a photograph, it was most probably because I did not have money for the film-roll.
 As was my old habit, I might have used my camera without a film-roll on that particular day.